wasabipesto/beehive/src/media-2024/index.md

 The crew of a heist goes their separate ways to live a happily-ever after, until…

-I think this show did a lot of things well: setting up the main character’s new happy life, showing the threat approaching, letting them collide in interesting ways with some neat side characters.
+I think this show did a lot of things well: setting up the main character’s new happy life, showing the threat approaching, and letting them collide in interesting ways with some neat side characters.
 Overall I think it did everything right, but the result just didn't move me in the end.

 ### Fallout